-Although Key West only covers 7 square miles, it seems like every inch of Old Town is covered in New Year's Eve festivities.
+Although Key West only covers 7 square miles, it seems like every inch of the island is covered in New Year's Eve festivities.
 From drag queens to parrotheads, there's a party for just about everybody, as the island's myriad of NYE celebrations cater to a wide range of personalities, much like Key West itself.
 No matter which you choose, you can count on a good time.
-That said, here are some of the most popular events year after year.
+That said, here are some of the most popular things to do on New Year’s Eve in Key West year after year.

 The Shoe Drop with Sushi

 Led by Key West's beloved drag queen Sushi, the shoe drop is more elaborate than it sounds.
 Every year at the Bourbon St. Pub, Sushi hops into a giant, glittering red heel to be lowered to the ground as the crowd counts down.
-Originally made of paper mache and chicken wire, the show has evolved over the years to a much safer apparatus of fiberglass and stainless steel.
-It's something to see, especially with Sushi's gorgeous costumes.
+Originally made of paper mâché and chicken wire, the shoe has evolved over the years to a much safer apparatus of fiberglass and stainless steel.
+It's something to see, especially with Sushi's elaborate costumes.